RStrinati/BIMProjMgmt/README.md

 The requirements now include `Flask` and `Flask-Cors` for the API server.

+## Database Schema

+The main tables used by the application are documented in [docs/database_schema.md](docs/database_schema.md).
+Consult that file for a full list of columns if you need to create the SQL schema manually.

 ## Local Web Application

 A simple Flask backend and React frontend are now provided.